jjrs07/get-job-without-job/README.md

 **Master Cloud.
 Get Hired.
 No Experience Required.**

-This repository contains companion materials for the eBook **"How to Get the Job Without the Job"**, designed to help entry-level and mid-level IT professionals build cloud skills and gain job-ready experience—without needing prior work history.
+This repository contains companion materials for the eBook **"How to Get the Job Without the Job"**, designed to help entry-level and mid-level IT professionals and career shifters as well build cloud skills and gain job-ready experience—without needing prior work history.

 ---